113ll3/Ibmclouddocscli/idt/eclipsetools.md

 3. Right-click on the Cloud server and select **Publish**.

 Cached modes: After restarting the workbench, if the application was in development mode or debug mode, you see a progress window that says, "Retrieving development and debug states".
-After the progress finishes, development mode and debug mode are refreshed accordingly.
+Accordingly, after the progress finishes, development mode and debug mode are refreshed.

 ## Remote Debug